-Noel Semple is Assistant Professor at the University of Windsor Faculty of Law, and 2014-15 OBA Chief Justice of Ontario Fellow in Legal Ethics and Professionalism Research.
+Noel Semple is Assistant Professor at the University of Windsor Faculty of Law.
 He teaches and writes in the fields of civil dispute resolution, legal ethics and professionalism, and family law.

 His book Legal Services Regulation at the Crossroads: Justitia’s Legions is available now from Edward Elgar Press in hardcover and as an affordable e-book.
 This book was written during a SSHRC Postdoctoral Fellowship at the University of Toronto Faculty of Law, where Noel was also a Visiting Scholar in Residence at the Centre for the Legal Profession.